 History of Yiddish literature

-Yiddish is the Germanic language of the Jews of Central and Eastern Europe, spoken in 1938 by 2/3 of the community on the 5 continents.
-Actualy, this Jewish-German Creole of the Slavic countries is becoming scarce, but still many people will understand this Yiddish poem.
 The Yiddish written literature took its true spurt, to become a real language in the 16th century thanks to the writer Elizah Bochar.
 In the 18th century one finds the poems of M. Gordon, the tales of Abramovitz, the novels of Cholem Aleichem.
 Warsaw, Odessa and New York are the great centers of the Yiddish culture and the development of a literature that expresses the distress of a painful destiny, with a novelist like L. J Lnetzki, a poet like M. Rosenfeld.
 The poet Yehoash will translate the Bible.
+We must not forget Sholom Aleichim, Isaac Loeb Peretz and Isaac Bashevis a singer who won the nobel price for literature in 1978.
 The creation of the state of Israel, which makes classical Hebrew the official and literary language, has today considerably restricted the field of the Yiddish literature.